bumbummen99/chatter/README.md

 *CUSTOM CSS*

-If you want to add additional style changes you can simply add another stylesheet at the end of your `@yield('css')` statement in the head of your master file.
-In order to only load this file when a user is accessing your forums you can include your stylesheet in the following `if` statement:
+If you want to add additional style changes you can simply add another stylesheet at the end of your `@stack('css')` statement in the head of your master file.
+In order to only load this file when a user is accessing your forums you can include your stylesheet in the packages template files or wrap it in the following `if` statement:

 ```
-@if(Request::is( config('chatter.url.home') ) || Request::is( config('chatter.url.home') . '/*' ))
+@if(Route::is( route('chatter.*'))
     <!-- LINK TO YOUR CUSTOM STYLESHEET -->
     <link rel="stylesheet" href="/assets/css/forums.css" />
 @endif
 ```

+In addition to that you can also import the SCSS from the package directly into your own build.

 *SEO FRIENDLY PAGE TITLES*